TODAY Forty per cent of the energy mix in the Danish district heating system is fossil fuels, mainly coal and gas

 The use of large heat pumps in district heating is nothing new.
 In Sweden, it has been the case for 30 years, supplying as much as 50% of Stockholm’s heating.

 The oil crises in the 1970s forced European countries to look for new energy sources.
 Denmark became self-sufficient with oil and gas from the North Sea and decided to develop wind power.
 Sweden opted for nuclear power.
 Today around 80% of its electricity production comes from nuclear and hydro, with 11% from wind and 9% from biomass.
 As the 1980s dawned, with an abundance of electricity available and a desire to move away from oil in its heating system, Sweden plumped for heat pumps.
 Since then, Siemens has built 50 heat pump machines in the country, from Lund in the south to Örnsköldsvik in the north, including 13 in Stockholm “and they’re still running”, confirms Brandelev.

 In most of the rest of Europe, however, “there is a big hole in our frame of reference” for heat pumps, says Brandelev, with interest only starting now to pick up.
 Nonetheless, he sees significant potential for large heat pumps in other European countries as they decide how to decarbonise their energy systems.
 He cites Eastern Europe, where district heating is widely used, but is still mostly run on coal.

 “Germany is another ideal place because of the planned phase out of nuclear power, while coal-fired plants will be replaced with renewable energy and Germany has large cities with district heating,” says Brandelev.
 “I think Germany will see the same picture as in Denmark, just some years later.”

-Writer: Karin Jensen
+TEXT Karin Jensen

 A combination of low-carbon heating technologies and energy efficiency improvements is the obvious answer to decarbonise heating, says Jan Rosenow, Director of European programmes with the Regulatory Assistance Project (RAP)